All comparisonsNote-taking apps

 Google Docs

-Craft fails first because exporting or sharing introduces friction.
+Craft fails first because it breaks when exporting or sharing introduces friction.

 Verdict